echo00echo/RECOX/README.md

     * Right-censored observations: 40%
     * Case II interval-censored observations: 10%

+## Evaluation Criteria

+The performance of the methods is evaluated based on the following criteria:

+1.  **Selection Frequency**: The frequencies that the selected models from the dimension reduction step include all the variables in the true model.
+This criterion measures the method's ability to correctly screen out unimportant variables.
+2.  **Coverage Probability**: The sample proportion that the confidence interval contains the true value of $\beta$.
+3.  **Type I error ($\alpha$)**: The sample proportion of rejecting $H_0: \beta^*_j = 0, j=1, \ldots, p,$ given that $H_0$ is true.
+4.  **Testing Power**: The sample proportion of rejecting $H_0$ given the true value of $\beta$. i.e., the frequency with which the final models include all the variables in the true model (controlled by the significance level 0.05).

 ## How to Cite (subject to further update)

 If you use these codes or methods in your research, please cite the associated paper: